tomas/needle/README.md

 client.post('http://my.other.app.com', data, options, function(err, resp, body){

   // in this case, if the request takes more than 5 seconds
-  // the callback will return an error
+  // the callback will return a [Socket closed] error

 });
 ```